-According to German research, vitex can be taken safely through the end of the third month of pregnancy and may help prevent miscarriage.
-It is still considered safe to take after the third month, but may stimulate lactation too early, so for this reason it is suggested to not continue after the third month of pregnancy.
-Also at month three of pregnancy is the time the placenta takes over progesterone production on its own so vitex most likely won’t be needed anyways.
+German research shows vitex can be taken safely through the end of the third month of pregnancy and may help prevent miscarriage.
+Vitex is still considered safe to take after the third month, but it is thought that it may stimulate lactation too early, so for this reason it is suggested to not continue after the third month of pregnancy.
+Also, during the third month of pregnancy is the time the placenta takes over progesterone production on its own, so vitex most likely won’t be needed anyways.

 Vitex is a fantastic herb for fertility, helping with a range of issues such as PMS, low progesterone, lack of ovulation, irregular menstrual cycles, lack of a menstrual cycle, acne and so much more.
 Vitex offers many benefits but requires patience and consistency of use.
 It should be used all month long and taken as one dose in the morning on an empty stomach.

 1. Hobbs, Christopher.
 Vitex, The Women’s Herb, page 15, Vitex and Pregnancy.
 2003